xiaoqing2027/MakeUpProject/README.md

   * created github repository named MakeUpProject
   * did research to prepare for porject
 *  week4 plan
- * convert txt into markdown format
+ * convert txt into markdown format(by implement one feature, like first heading)
    * step1: drag first heading format to txt word, like: I write a book  -> #I write a book
     * step2: convert text with markdown basic syntax( #I write a book) into real format(md format).